 The blog contains a lot of video content in each of seven categories.
 They are Video, Entertainment, Culture, Tech, Science, Business, and Social Good.
 It’s a smorgasbord to please every palate.

 Each category is a vortex of interesting articles and videos which is hard to escape.
 You can get sucked in for hours searching contents of thousands of posts dating back to about 2008.

 The only caveat here is to be wary of the paid content masquerading as genuine content.

 While a great deal of Moz’s content focuses on SEO, there is so much more.
 Rand Fishkin, co-founder, and charismatic guru teaches internet entrepreneurs the subtler points of internet marketing.
 His Whiteboard Friday’s video blog posts are a staple of many ad agencies and internet marketers.

 Moz has 39 topics where you can search for blogs specific to your interests.
 Some of these are branding, eCommerce, email marketing, marketing psychology, public relations, and user experience to name a few.
-Since Moz is also involved in seo marketing advice and tips for either full-time SEO managers or entrepreneurs, moz.com is a great resource to learn about search, SEO, and content marketing.
+Since Moz is also involved in Search Engine Optimization marketing advice and tips for either full-time SEO managers or entrepreneurs, moz.com is a great resource to learn about search, SEO, and content marketing.

 They post about four times a week for marketers interested in increasing conversions and sales.